socratools/socranop/README.md

 ### Legacy Upgrades

-If you're upgrading from soundcraft-utils, this version is different enough that it's worth uninstalling the soundcraft-utils and doing a fresh install of socranop as outlined below.
+If you are upgrading from soundcraft-utils, this version is different enough that it is worth uninstalling the soundcraft-utils and doing a fresh install of socranop as outlined below.

 Usage